 Mythicomyces corneipes is a saprophytic fungus dependent upon very moist organic matter in complex habitats.
-The species has a boreal distribution and is known from Canada, the Pacific Northwest United States, England, and Scandinavia.
-The number of occurrences worldwide is not known but it is regarded everywhere as rare; probably fewer than 30 occurrences have been documented, although it may be more common than has been demonstrated.
-5 sites are known in Scandinavia, Within the northern spotted owl region in the U.S. there are 9 confirmed occurrences, of which 8 lie in currently protected forest reserves.
+7 sites are known in WA.
+Mythicomyces corneipes is uncommon to rare in the state, but all seven sites lie in currently protected forest reserves.
 Its complex biology precludes estimation of population size, area of occupancy, and long-term trends.
 All populations are at risk to incidental catastrophic events such as wildfire and anything that destroys the substrate or dries out the sites.